An explicit mean-covariance parameterization for multivariate response linear regression: Simulation studies

-Model selection results are displayed in Figure \ref{fig:Model1_Results}(d) and Table 1 of Web Appendix C. When $\sigma_{*u}^2 = 0$, all methods perform similarly.
-As $\sigma_{*u}^2$ increases, the true positive rate of our method, \texttt{MC}, tends to be significantly higher than any of the competing methods.
-Interestingly, both \texttt{CoCo-1} and \texttt{CoCo-q} have smaller false positive rates than \texttt{MC} when $\sigma_{*u}^2 = 0.50$ or $1.00$, but both have significantly smaller true positive rates than \texttt{MC}.
+Model selection results are displayed in Table 2 and 3 of the Supplementary Material.
+We see that as $\sigma_{*u}^2$ increases under Model 1 and 2, the true positive rate of our method, \texttt{MC}, tends to be significantly higher than any of the competing methods.
+Interestingly, both \texttt{CoCo-1} and \texttt{CoCo-q} have smaller false positive rates than \texttt{MC} when $\sigma_{*u}^2 \geq 0.50$, but both have significantly smaller true positive rates than \texttt{MC}.
 This may partly explain the difference in performance between the \texttt{CoCo} methods and \texttt{MC}.
+Results are similar under Model 3.